m3db/m3/site/content/how_to/m3coordinator_admin.md

 title: "Running M3 Coordinator in Admin mode"
 ---

 Sometimes it is useful to run M3 Coordinator in "admin mode".
-Usually its enough o have a single dedicated instance that is used to perform various administration tasks:
+Usually it is enough o have a single dedicated instance that is used to perform various administration tasks:
 - M3DB placement management
 - M3 Aggregator placement management
 - Namespace operations